-Gradually, as time goes by I intend to make this blog get more and more cypherpunk and today’s tutorial is going to be a game changer in this journey.
-We are going to learn about Pedersen commitments (and commitments in general) and we will apply prior theory of ECC cryptography acquired from Diffie-Hellman key exchange over elliptic curve, hashing functions, eliptic curve digital signature algorithm and Schnorr signature to formalize the concept of confidential transactions.
+Gradually, as time goes by I intend to make this blog get more and more cypherpunk and today’s tutorial is going to be a game-changer in this journey.
+We are going to learn about Pedersen commitments (and commitments in general) and we will apply the prior theory of ECC cryptography acquired from Diffie-Hellman key exchange over elliptic curve, hashing functions, eliptic curve digital signature algorithm and Schnorr signature to formalize the concept of confidential transactions.

 Information ownership raises important ethical dilemmas.
-In todays society information became a valuable resource and is centrally acquired by powerful organizations for close to nothing.
-We are using online services, mobile payment applications, credit cards and others often without even realizing we are feeding this huge machine with valuable data.
+In today’s society information became a valuable resource and is centrally acquired by powerful organizations for close to nothing.
+We are using online services, mobile payment applications, credit cards, and others often without even realizing we are feeding this huge machine with valuable data.
 Since we create this data, we should be able to take profits from it.
 To be the one in control.
-For that, confidential transactions are a way of storing transaction data on the elliptic curve allowing third party to verify validity of this data without them knowing the transaction amounts.
+For that, confidential transactions are a way of storing transaction data on the elliptic curve allowing the third party to verify the validity of this data without them knowing the transaction amounts.

 If you are panically afraid of commitments do not worry.
-This section is about the cryptographic commitments!
-If you recall the hashing functions tutorial you probably know by now that a hashing function can be used to assign a number to anything and if that function is good it is unlikely to find two different things assigned same number.
+This section is about cryptographic commitments!
+If you recall the hashing functions tutorial you probably know by now that a hashing function can be used to assign a number to anything and if that function is good it is unlikely to find two different things assigned the same number.
 Such hashing function can be used to form a cryptographic commitment.

-Just as a reminder, the commitment by
+Just as a reminder, the commitment by the

 I bet for smelly socks football club and Bob’s

-SHA256 function and finds match with
+SHA256 function and finds a match with

 cdd878c2097d1af4a1a36a399264acda21b46486c11b1ee1f6fee5019564a5bf and he does not believe she found a way to reverse this hash function so he believes she made this prediction when they both shared the commitments.

-You probably noticed they decided to write some weird phrase instead of just official name of the club.
+You probably noticed they decided to write some weird phrase instead of just the official name of the club.
 Let us denote to be a weird way of writing .
 That was for the reasons of security as other parties could simply calculate the hash of each football club name to find a match.
-A way less creative way to achieve that would be to add some random number after official name and of course, note it down for later!
-In context of storing passwords in the database such value is referred to as
+A way less creative way to achieve that would be to add some random number after the official name and of course, note it down for later!
+In the context of storing passwords in the database such value is referred to as

 blinding factor .